 Results in a unique set of emotions that drivers experience with their vehicles

-HMW foster users’ sense of control and inspire confidence with an AVs ability to handle any scenario it may encounter?
+Foster users’ sense of control and inspire confidence with an AVs ability to handle any scenario it may encounter?

-HMW utilize our technology both non-invasively and consensually so it doesn’t feel creepy?
+Utilise our technology both non-invasively and consensually so it doesn’t feel creepy?

-HMW communicate the AVs actions and system state to users without overwhelming them with too much information?
+Communicate the AVs actions and system state to users without overwhelming them with too much information?

 persona 1